nikmeiser/cipp/docs/index.md

 This site uses a Jekyll template called [Just the Docs](https://just-the-docs.github.io/just-the-docs/).
 The [template](https://github.com/just-the-docs/just-the-docs) as well as [this site](https://github.com/nikmeiser/cipp/tree/main/docs) are open source.

-I do not track usage analytics nor serve ads on this site and I do not collect data about you and as far as I can tell there is nothing in the Jekyll site template that tracks usage.
-However the hostting site (Github pages) does collect data and use cookies and you should read their [privacy statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).
+I track usage analytics ads on this site.
+These data are subject to Google's [data processing terms](https://business.safety.google/adsprocessorterms/).
+The hosting site (Github pages) also collects data and uses cookies and your information is also subject to Github's [privacy statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).

 ## What is 'CIPP'?
 CIPP stands for 'Certified Information Privacy Professional'.
 It is an [accreditation](https://iapp.org/certify/cipp/) that is administered by the [International Assocation of Privacy Professionals (IAPP)](https://iapp.org/about/)